spinnaker/spinnaker.io/content/en/docs/guides/operator/front50-cassandra-to-obj-store.md

 title: "Front50: Cassandra to Object Store (S3, Azure, or GCS)"
 linkTitle: "Front50: Cassandra to Object Store (S3, Azure, or GCS)"
 weight: 2
-description:
+description: "Describes migrating Front50 from Cassandra (no longer maintained) to an Object Store."
 ---

 Cassandra is no longer an actively maintained or supported persistence store.

 A migration to S3, GCS, or AZS is **recommended**.